Claus1/unigui/README.md

 ```
 Can contain optional 'update' handler which is called when the user press Enter in the field.
 It can return None or objects for updating as usual handler.

+Can contain optional selection property == (start, end) of selection in the input
+Can contain optional autogrow property, which uses for multiline fileds.

 #### Radio button ####